 - Building international policy communities comprising individuals and affiliate institutions.

 - Providing meeting platforms where the politically active, and potential leaders of the future, can engage with each other across national borders and with the best thinkers who are sympathetic to their broad aims.

 - Engaging in external collaboration with partners including higher education institutions, the private sector, thinktanks, charities, community organisations, and trade unions.

 - Delivering an innovative events programme combining in-house seminars with large-scale public conferences designed to influence and contribute to key public debates.

 In addition, the structure of Policy Network is tailored towards generating significant charitable and private sector sponsorship of core activities, including events, conferences and publications.
 Policy Network offers consultancy to organisations engaged in governance, public management, and public policy practice through research, capacity-building, project management, and thought leadership drawing on our in-house team and associate network.

 The Progressive Governance Network

 , for which Policy Network acts as the secretariat, is at the core of our activity and identity.
-Dedicated to promoting international dialogue between centre-left parties and actors, we have held conferences and leaders summits in Norway, UK, Chile, US, South Africa, Germany, Sweden and Italy.
+Dedicated to promoting international dialogue between progressive parties and actors, we have held conferences and leaders summits in countries including: Norway, UK, Chile, US, South Africa, Germany, Sweden, Ireland, Italy, The Netherlands and Denmark.

 Join the network